-For your Call to the Bar ceremony in Canada you are required to be attired in the following items:
+For the Call to the Bar ceremony, candidates are required to be dressed in proper court attire, which includes the following items:

-If you are looking to purchase your Call to the Bar attire, our legal garments are custom made and made to measure.
-We have a variety of fabric types available.
-Please be sure to have your measurements taken about 4-6 weeks before your Call ceremony.
-Our tailors are available to take your measurements at our location Monday through Friday from 8:30am-4:30pm.
-For your convenience, we also have a network of Dealers across the country that can take your measurements.
+Harcourts’ legal garments are custom made for each candidate being called to the Bar, in a variety of fabric types.
+You must have your measurements taken about four to six weeks before your Call ceremony.
+Our tailors are available to take your measurements at our locations in downtown Toronto or Vieux Montreal Monday through Friday from 8:30 a.m. until 4:30 p.m.
+For your convenience, we also have a network of dealers across the country who can take your measurements.
 Contact us for more information.